Organizers brace for upwards of 15,000 at Gorge Canada Day Picnic - Victoria News

 No. 11 bus will run from Tillicum Mall down Tillicum to Gorge Road at the Tillicum/Gorge Road intersection until 6 p.m.
 It will not run through the Admirals/Tillicum/Gorge neighbourhood.

-A shuttle bus will operate from lower Tillicum Mall to Burnside, right on Tillicum, right on Obed, left on Dysart, right on Cowper, left on Admirals to Craigflower, left on Tillicum back to Tillicum Mall at the approximate scheduled departure times in the rider’s guide.
+A Shuttle Bus will operate from lower Tillicum Mall to Burnside, Right-Tillicum, Right-Obed, Left-Dysart, Right-Cowper, Left-Admirals to Left-Craigflower, Left-Tillicum back to Tillicum Mall at the approximate scheduled departure times in the Riders Guide.